lineality/aws_public_ec2_setup/README.md

 1. firewall security group: create or select
 2. "Allow SSH traffic from": must be on to use EC2 connect later (or SSH in yourself)
 3. "Allow HTTPs traffic from the internet": If you want this to be public, allow.
-4. http: maybe leave insecure http off.
+4. http may be needed in the mess of aws connection issues, leave it on for now